-With regard to public examination results, we will work strategically to ensure that 80% of our students will achieve Level 2 or above in the core subjects of English, Chinese, Mathematics and Liberal Studies.
+With regard to public examination results, we will work strategically to ensure that 80% and above of our students will achieve Level 2 or above in the core subjects of English, Chinese, Mathematics and Liberal Studies.
 In addition, we will work towards ensuring that at least 70% of our students achieve Level 2 in other subjects and 50% achieve Level 4 in English at the HKDSE level.
 At the IGCSE level, we anticipate 80% passes in all the four core subjects of English, Chinese, Mathematics and Religious Studies.
 In addition, we will work towards ensuring that at least 70% of our students pass in all other subjects.
 At the GCE/IAL level, we foresee 80% passes in all subjects.

 Applied Learning subjects will be offered in 2 strands starting at the junior secondary level through the BTEC curriculum (F.3 to F.5) and the DSE Applied Learning courses (F.4 to F.6) to develop students' talents through experiential learning and to give them the first steps in work-related qualifications for careers planning in advance.
 To facilitate the delivery of the curriculum, we have registered the school as a BTEC centre, organized teacher training and recruited the necessary professional tutors.
-Ten subjects that are related to students' existing ECA or OLE are offered as options to students (Art and Design, Performing Arts - Musical Theatre, Performing Arts - Dance,
+Four subjects that are related to students' existing ECA or OLE are offered as options to students (Information Technology, Business, Home Cooking Skills and Sports Development).